 Our Specific Objectives

-· To understand and embrace the “The Get It Right Initiative” and promote this approach across the region
+· To understand and develop the “The Get It Right Initiative” and promote this approach across the industry.

-· To encourage the standardisation of documents, forms and processes across the industry, so that all parties irrespective of their employer, knows the “tool” to be used and its purpose
+· To encourage the standardisation of documents, forms and processes across the industry, so that all parties irrespective of their employer, knows the “tool” to be used and its purpose.

-· To start to build a library of “Tips of the trade” videos for those carrying out the works and “what good looks like” videos for those inspecting the works.
+· To build a library of “Tips of the trade” videos for those carrying out the works and “what good looks like” videos for those inspecting the works.

 · To create guidance on the adoption of digital quality inspection tools and how to carry out inspections of offsite manufactured products.

+Understand, define and then promote the business benefits of clearly defining Quality to all parties concerned.

 Contact